ashwinipokle/contrastive_landscape/README.md

 Several hyperparameters have been included in the files in `config` directory.

 Currenlty, by default, all the logging is done in [wandb](https://wandb.ai/site).
+Include `--log_metrics` in the command while training the model.

 ### Bibtex